-Once the algorithm finishes running, we can filter out CNV’s that are not relevant to the patient’s phenotype by adding a filter on the Gene Rank field.
+Once the algorithm finishes running, we can filter out CNVs that are not relevant to the patient’s phenotype by adding a filter on the Gene Rank field.
+Scroll all the way to the right in the CNV table to find Gene Rank.
 This field assigns a value between 0 and 1 to each gene based on its relationship to the specified phenotypes, with higher values indicating a stronger relationship.
 For this tutorial, we will filter down to CNVs overlapping a gene with a score exceeding 0.8.

-This filtering strategy results in a small set of 9 clinically relevant CNVs.
-If you scroll to the right and examine the ACMG classification for these variants, you will notice that a deletion in the gene IKBKG has been classified as likely pathogenic.
+This filtering strategy results in a small set of 6 clinically relevant CNVs.
+If you scroll to the middle of the CNV table and examine the ACMG Classification for these variants, you will notice that a deletion in the gene IKBKG has been classified as Likely Pathogenic.

 In the next section we will use VSClinical to interpret this deletion in accordance with the ACMG Guidelines.

 ACMG CNV Guidelines

 To open the ACMG Guidelines, open a new tab by clicking on the + icon and select VSClinical.
 Then select ACMG Guidelines from the drop-down menu.